yadlra/CV/README.md

 I am a passionate and vibrant person with a background in research, retail and humanitarian projects.
 I thrive on new challenges and finding ways to solve problems.
 Hence my degrees in Criminology and background in working with NGOs across Europe.

-My eagerness to solve pressing issues led me into the world of software and technology where I have found a profound use of tech tools for social impact.
-Currently, I am working on a personal project using Python - a full stack interactive web app that will show information on enforced disappearances in Mexico in an interactive and engaging way.
+My eagerness to solve pressing issues led me into the world of software and technology where I have found a profound use of tech tools for positive social impact.
+Currently, I am working on a personal project using Python - a full stack interactive web app that will show information on enforced disappearances in Mexico.

-My self-awareness has played an essential role in my learning and development.
-Along with my warm and humble personality, I have been able to thrive and be true to myself and others I work with.
+My background in research and retail management have given me a solid foundation in problem solving and data analysis as well as team management and the ability to cope under pressure.
+This varied background has given me the tools to be true to myself and others I work with.
+My self awareness has allowed me to be authentic and humble in any professional setting.

 I find extreme joy in learning and continuously preparing myself.
-I am excited and ready to embrace a career in software development with the goal of using my skills as a drive for good.
+I am really excited and ready to embrace a career in Software Development with the goal of using my skills in real life projects; learning and gwowing within Tech.

 **Background**

 - **Research**

-5+ years of experience working in part-time and full time research jobs for Non Governmental Organizations in the UK and Europe.
+5+ years of experience working in part-time and full time research jobs for Non Governmental Organizations in the UK and Europe, using qualitative methodologies as well as statistical methods.

 - **Client Facing (Retail Management)**